 In July 1998, an Article appeared in Business Week magazine (you can read it below), it seems in hindsight as if the author had been able to travel in time, as the article nails down many of the arguments discussed internally and some of the unfortunate future consequences that were foreseen.
 Many still believe that “San Diego-

-On the ground, the acceleration of the Country Store strategy was widely seen as a risk and at odds with the current model.
-This was an acute change of direction to the cornerstone build-
+On the ground, the acceleration of the Country Store strategy was widely seen as a risk and at odds with the Gateway direct model, an acute change of direction to the cornerstone build-

 Values, integrity and honesty…